folashayoodumosu-cloud/folashayoodumosu-cloud.github.io/README.md

-# [Your Name] - Data Analysis Portfolio
+# Folashayo Odumosu - Data Analysis Portfolio

 Welcome!
-This repository contains the complete template for a professional, one-page data analysis portfolio website, hosted for free on GitHub Pages.
+This is my one-page data analysis portfolio website, hosted on GitHub Pages.

 ## About This Portfolio Template

 This portfolio is designed to demonstrate skills in:
-- Data visualization and storytelling
+- Data visualisation and storytelling
-- Data modeling and analysis
+- Data modelling and analysis
-- Creating interactive, professional dashboards
+- Creating  dashboards
 - Transforming complex data into actionable insights

 ## 🚀 Projects

 This template is set up to showcase your best work.
-You can easily customize the project cards in the `index.html` file.
+You can easily customise the project cards in the `index.html` file.

 ### Project Title One
 *A brief description of your project, the tools used, and the key insights derived.*